Eugene Rivers: Biography

-Rivers moved to Boston, and began studying at Harvard College in 1976.
+While living in New Haven from 1973 to 1976, Rivers sustained himself by "hustling welfare checks in three states" and "selling reefer."
+According to him:"Oh, I had a bunch of little hustles.
+I would sell nickel bags for thirty-five dollars, make up stupid names, hustle welfare checks, and run back and forth between Philly and New York and New Haven and collect checks; you know, street hustler."Rivers moved to Boston in 1978, intent on attending Harvard University as an older/non-traditional student (he was twenty-eight years old at the time).
+He was encouraged to apply, but as with Yale, he also never graduated from Harvard University.
 In 1984, he founded the Azusa Christian Community in Dorchester, serving as pastor.
 He also founded the Ella J. Baker House, in Dorchester, as a community youth center.
-Concerned about gang violence, and the high number of youth being killed by gun violence, he joined with other black clergy to found the Boston TenPoint Coalition in 1992.
-The Coalition's efforts succeeded in reducing violence in Boston's neighborhoods, and led to what has been called the "Boston Miracle."
+Concerned about gang violence, and the number of youth being killed by gun violence, he joined with other Black clergy to found the Boston TenPoint Coalition in 1992.
+The Coalition's efforts worked on reducing violence in Boston's neighborhoods.
+This time period became known at the "Boston Miracle."
 Rivers became co-chair of the National TenPoint Leadership Foundation, and was widely seen as an expert on strategies for reducing urban violence that impacts African Americans.

-Rivers served as an advisor to Presidents George H.W.
-Bush in urban issues.
+Rivers met with George H.W.
+Bush in a gathering discussing urban issues.
 He has appeared on national television shows, including Hardball with Chris Matthews with Michael Rogers defending Rick Warren.
-He was featured on the cover of Newsweek Magazine in 1998, and he was written about in Commonwealth Magazine 1999.
-He is also an adviser to Bishop Charles Blake for Save Africa's Children.
-His wife, Jacqueline Rivers, did her PhD at Harvard University under the tutelage of Orlando Patterson.
+He was featured on the cover of Newsweek magazine in 1998, and he was written about in Commonwealth Magazine 1999.

-Rivers' essay The Responsibility of Black Intellectuals in the Age of Crack published under the new editorship of Joshua Cohen in the Boston Review led to extensive debate in and around intellectual circles in New England.
+Rivers' essay The Responsibility of Black Intellectuals in the Age of Crack published under the new editorship of Joshua Cohen in the Boston Review led to debate in circles in New England.